 2. Development / Communications Intern

-As an Intern working with the Director of Philanthropy, the tasks will focus on supporting MEDA’s development activities including communications, marketing, event planning, grant writing and other tasks related to funding initiatives.
-Ideal candidates are those who are pursuing a degree in nonprofit management, communications, marketing, or a related field.
+As an Intern working with the Director of Philanthropy, the tasks will focus on supporting MEDA’s development activities including communications, marketing, website, social media, event planning, grant writing and other tasks related to funding initiatives.
+Ideal candidates are those who are pursuing a degree in nonprofit management, communications, business administration, marketing, or a related field.
+The tasks and responsibilities for this internship are flexible and can be tailored to meet the educational goals / strengths of the intern and MEDA's needs.

 1. Undergraduate interns do not have direct contact with MEDA’s clients and will not serve in clinical roles.